 How do I get my kids to help with the laundry?
 Here are 7 parenting tips.

-Getting your kids to do house chores may take a little creativity and persistence to achieve.
+Getting your kids to do house chores may take creativity and persistence.
 However, by getting off on the right foot, you can get your kids to enjoy helping with chores, including the laundry.
-And, since laundry is an unavoidable fact of life, you will all benefit from finding ways to make it fun and enjoyable.
-This whole process can begin when your kids are two years old, and continue when they enter middle school and high school.
+Since laundry is an unavoidable fact of life, you will all benefit from finding ways to make it fun and enjoyable.
+This process can begin when your kids are two years old and continue when they enter middle and high school.

-1. Make laundry a fun time and allow the kids to take part in the process.
+1. Make laundry fun and allow the kids to participate in the process.

 Like with many things, avoid using words that make the task more burdensome than fun.
-The use of chores as penalties only creates a greater emotional divide between a child's understanding of responsibility and their willingness to take ownership of those responsibilities.
-By using words that relate to doing laundry as something fun and playful, you set your entire family up for a more enjoyable experience.
-Try giving your laundry tasks a unique name, or at least something that will make you and the kids smile at the silliness.
+Using chores as penalties only creates a more significant emotional divide between a child's understanding of responsibility and willingness to take ownership of those responsibilities.
+Using words relating to doing laundry as something fun and playful, you set your entire family up for a more enjoyable experience.
+Try giving your laundry tasks a unique name or at least something that will make you and the kids smile at the silliness.

 2. There are no laundry elves.

-Try to do the laundry when the kids are around, so they understand the time and labor involved.
-Many adults have reported that-- until leaving home-- it never occurred to them the amount of effort required to stay on top of laundry; laundry simply appeared clean and in their closets without a second thought.
+Try to do the laundry when the kids are around so they understand the time and labor involved.
+Many adults have reported that—until leaving home—it never occurred to them that much effort was required to keep up with laundry; laundry appeared clean and in their closets without a second thought.

 3. Laundry skill level 99.

-Allow your kids to help in sorting the clothes, separating the whites from the colored, and loading the clothes into the washing machine.
-By letting the kids each throw one in after the other, it becomes a sort of relay game.
+Allow your kids to help sort the clothes, separate the whites from the colored, and load the clothes into the washing machine.
+Letting the kids throw one in after the other becomes a sort of relay game.

 5. Perfection is not an origami folded washcloth.